Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 Quentin Wheeler’s career can be traced back to a fascination with pond scum.
 Now president of SUNY’s College of Environmental Science and Forestry, Wheeler was 8 when he first peered through a microscope and saw the single-celled organisms known as protozoa bobbing around.
 So intrigued was he by the critters, he began to collect his own water samples from central Ohio ponds and streams near his home, filling gallon jugs with thousands of specimens.
-He learned to melt an eye dropper with a bunsen burner and to draw out the glass into a long, hair-thin tube, which he then used to isolate single protozoa cells.
+He learned to melt an eye dropper with a bunsen burner and draw out the glass into a long, hair-thin tube in order to isolate single protozoa cells.
 By the time he was in middle school, he was selling these cultures to local high school biology classes.

 For the little boy, it was about finding and identifying the tiny critters.
 Later, his interest expanded into a professional desire to name new species — specifically, in his case, beetles — and to establish their place on the tree of life.

 The tree of life hasn’t been so healthy lately.
 The Earth is deep in a biodiversity crisis and losing more than 10,000 species a year.
 Naming and understanding those species is often the first step in trying to save them before they’re lost.
 And the problem extends beyond the species themselves, some say.
 We’re losing the very scientists, like Wheeler, who do the naming: taxonomists.